Location

 25.768356

 The River Room is a serene green space located between the Miami River and SW 7th Street.
 It offers scenic river views, lush butterfly gardens, and open lawn areas designed for quiet enjoyment with friends, family, or pets.
-A central feature of the space is The Allegory, a public sculpture by Hank Willis Thomas, which stands as a cultural focal point.
+A central feature of the space is Duality, a public sculpture by renowned artist Hank Willis Thomas, which stands as a cultural focal point and landmark.

 Between Miami River and SW 7th Street